the-scouts/por/sphinx_source/chapter-3.rst

 t.
 The auditor, independent examiner, or scrutineer must carry out an external examination of the accounts in accordance with the requirements of the Charities Act 2011.

 u.
-A report to the trustees (the Group Executive Committee) must be completed in accordance with one of the models in the specimen accounts referred to in the factsheet Accounting and Audit Requirements for Group, Districts, Counties/Areas and Scottish Regions.as appropriate to a scrutineer, an independent examiner or an auditor.
+A report to the trustees (the Group Executive Committee) must be completed in accordance with one of the models in the specimen accounts referred to in the factsheet *Accounting and Audit Requirements for Group, Districts, Counties/Areas and Scottish Regions* as appropriate to a scrutineer, an independent examiner or an auditor.

 v.
 A scrutineer, or independent examiner is required to carry out the work programme defined in the factsheet Accounting and Audit Requirements for Group, Districts, Counties/Areas and Scottish Regions.